 Build on Books is a Registered Charity Number 1158201

-We also take PayPal in £ sterling and $USD & $CAN & CAF cheques.
+We also take PayPal in all currencies & CAF cheques.

 Cheques made payable to Build on Books can be sent to